AntCas/antcas.github.io/src/pages/blog/2018-11-27-swarm-evolution.md

 ![Diagram showing organism can rotate orientation left or right](/images/blog/swarmvolution/Move.svg "Movement Diagram")

-Each creature moves at a constant rate of speed.They can not choose to speed up or slow down.
+Each creature moves at a constant rate of speed.
+They can not choose to speed up or slow down.

 Unless they choose to turn, they will continue to move in a straight line.
-The direction of travel is described by their orientation.
+The direction of travel determined by their orientation.

 When they turn, it is at a constant rate of rotation.
 In other words, no sharp turns, they have a fixed turning radius.

-Each of these attributes is something that may be adjusted.
+Each of these attributes is something that could be changed.
 What would happen if we gave creatures control over their turning radius?
 Their speed?

 # How do their brains work?

 Their brains are a neural network.

 The human brain is made of many interconnected neurons.
-When one neuron receives an electric charge it may or may not pass that charge on to any of the many neurons it is connected to.
+When a neuron receives an electric charge it may or may not pass a charge on to any of the many neurons it connects to.

 A neural net operates in the same way.
 It’s like a very simple model of a biological neural system.